stain/ro-crate-paper/manuscript.md

 The move towards open science and open research practices has increased the need and demand for the publication of artefacts of the research process [@sefton_blog_post_2021].
 This is particularly apparent in domains that rely on computational experiments; for example, the publication of software, datasets and records of the dependencies that such experiments rely on [@doi:10.1126/science.aah6168].

-It is often argued that the publication of these assets, and specifically software [@doi:10.3233/DS-190026] and data, should follow the The FAIR principles [@doi:10.1038/sdata.2016.18]; namely, that they are Findable, Accessible, Interoperable and Reusable.
+It is often argued that the publication of these assets, and specifically software [@doi:10.3233/DS-190026] and data, should follow the FAIR principles [@doi:10.1038/sdata.2016.18]; namely, that they are Findable, Accessible, Interoperable and Reusable.
 These principles are agnostic to the _implementation_ strategy needed to comply with them.
 Hence, there has been an increasing amount of work in the development of platforms and specifications that aim to fulfil these goals [@isbn:9781315351148].
-Important examples include data publication with rich metadata (e.g. Zenodo [@doi:10.3897/biss.3.37080]), domain specific data deposition (e.g. PDB [@doi:10.1093/nar/gkl971]) and following practices for reproducible research software [@doi:10.1371/journal.pcbi.1003285] (e.g. use of containers).
+Important examples include data publication with rich metadata (e.g. Zenodo [@doi:10.3897/biss.3.37080]), domain-specific data deposition (e.g., PDB [@doi:10.1093/nar/gkl971]) and following practices for reproducible research software [@doi:10.1371/journal.pcbi.1003285] (e.g. use of containers).

 These strategies are focused primarily on one _type_ of artefact.
 To address this, [@doi:10.1016/j.future.2011.08.004] introduced the notion of **research objects** – _semantically rich aggregations of (potentially distributed) resources that provide a layer of structure on top of information delivered in a machine-readable format_.
-A research object combines the ability to bundle multiple types of artefacts together; for example, CSV files, code, examples, and figures.
+A research object combines the ability to bundle multiple types of artefacts together, such as CSV files, code, examples, and figures.
 This provides a compelling vision as an approach for implementing FAIR.
 However, existing research object implementations require a large technology stack, are tailored to a particular platform and are also not easily usable by end-users.

 To address this gap, a new community came together [@doi:10.5281/zenodo.3250687] to develop **RO-Crate** - an _approach to package and aggregate research artefacts with their metadata and relationships_.
 The aim of this paper is to introduce RO-Crate and assess it as a strategy for making multiple types of research artefacts FAIR.
 Specifically, the contributions of this paper are as follows: